devopsdays/devopsdays-web/content/events/2019-baltimore/sponsor.md

 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays Baltimore 2019 event website
 * Please contact {{< email_organizers >}} for details about becoming a media sponsor.

+We are excited to have you sponsor our event.
+We also understand that there are sometimes circumstances that may cause you to need to withdraw that sponsorship.
+Refunds for sponsorships are available according to the following schedule:

+* Before 28 February 2019 - 100% refund is available
+* Between 1 March 2019 and 2 April 2019 - 90% refund is available
+* After 2 April 2019 - No refund is available

 <hr/>